paulrobello/parllama/src/parllama/help.md

 * /session.system_prompt [system_prompt] - Set system prompt in current tab
 * /session.to_prompt submit_on_load [prompt_name] - Copy current session to new custom prompt. submit_on_load = {0|1}
 * /prompt.load prompt_name - Load a custom prompt using current tabs model and temperature
+* /add.image image_path_or_url prompt - Add an image via path or url to the active chat session.
+Everything after the image path or url will be used as the prompt

 ## Prompts Tab
 Allows you to create, edit, import and execute custom prompts